grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "The sub with the ram.
 You said the one hunting for us in circles back there was the same that rammed us, right?
 You're sure about that?"

 "Abso-fucking-certain.
 Lotta subs look the same through the scope, sure, but that ram is unique.
 Some kinda custom job, without the sleekness ya see on military machines usually.
-Looks like it was worked up as some ancient siege engine, for storming a stone fortress or something, and some crazy motherfucker bought it as scrap and welded the whole damn heavy water-dragging thing onto the front of their submarine."
+Looks like it was worked up as some ancient siege engine, for storming a stone fortress or something, and some crazy motherfucker bought it as scrap and welded the whole fucking heavy water-dragging thing onto the front of their submarine."

 Hemi nodded.
 "So if it's the same sub, which seems likely, it seems very _unlikely_ to me that they just happened on us twice.
 This is what's bothering me: do ya think they are specifically pursuing _us_?"